makapuf/bitbox-0xFF/REFERENCE.md

 ### Terrains

-Terrain types. ie how a terrain tile behaves.
+Terrain types, i.e. how a terrain tile behaves as displayed on minimap.

 terrain | terrain_id | description
 ------| -------| -----